 When does a transaction become a violation?

-Float allows a 24-hour window from when a transaction appears in your account.
-If any required field is still missing after that period, the transaction is marked as non-compliant and counted as a violation.
+When a transaction appears in your account and is missing any required fields, it's marked as non-compliant and counted as a violation.

 How do I know if a transaction is compliant?